Why It Works

 - The relatively high proportion of sugar adds stability, allowing the whipped cream to stay fluffy for days at a time.

-2 1/2 ounces cherry pits (1/4 cup; 70g), from 2 pounds (1kg) whole cherries (see note)
+2 1/2 ounces cherry pits (1/4 cup; 70g), from 2 pounds (1kg) whole cherries (see notes)

-- 8 ounces heavy cream (1 cup; 255g)
+8 ounces heavy cream (1 cup; 255g)

-- 2 ounces sugar (1/4 cup; 70g)
+2 ounces sugar (1/4 cup; 70g)

-- 1/8 teaspoon Diamond Crystal kosher salt; for table salt, use half as much by volume or use the same weight
+1/8 teaspoon Diamond Crystal kosher salt; for table salt, use half as much by volume or use the same weight

 1/8 teaspoon almond extract, optional